Psychiatrists for Depression

 These are some of the leading factors that cause depression:

-Events such as losing a job, getting a divorce, or loss of a close family member or friend can cause depression.
+Events such as losing a job, getting a divorce, or the loss of a close family member or friend can cause depression.

 Medication can cause depression such as birth control.
 Birth control can affect hormones.